wouterske23/DCLobby/README.md

 DCLobby
 =======

-A "Lobby Plugin" for the DerpCraft server
+A "Lobby Plugin" for the [DerpCraft]server.